23460542/CITS3403_GroupProject/README.md

 ## Launch Instructions (Windows)
 1. Clone the git repository and open the folder.
+2. Install Python if you dont have it installed.
+3. Delete the \venv folder.
-2. Run setup_windows.bat
+4. Run setup_windows.bat.
-3. Use Run_App.bat to run the app.
+5. Use Run_App.bat to run the app.

 ## Launch Instructions (Linux/Other Unix based OS)
 1. Clone the git repository and open the folder.